ohadlivay/obsidian-vault/Ohad/KPI.md

 Key Performance Indicator

-they are the critical, **quantifiable** indicators of progress towards intended goal. helps understand what is more important.
+they are the critical, **quantifiable** indicators of progress towards intended business **goals**. helps understand what is more important.
 * Iterative measuring cycle
 	* define goals + choose metrics =>
 	* collect and analyse data =>
 	* generate insights =>
 	* make decisions =>
 ![[Pasted image 20251027191028.png]]
 we analyze the business and categorize KPI's by inputs, process and outputs.
 ## Inputs